Pioneering aerospace decarbonisation

 Impactful partnerships to tackle climate change

-- ATAG: The Air Transport Action Group is a global independent body that brings together the entire aviation industry to promote sustainable growth that benefits society.
+- The Air Transport Action Group (ATAG) is a global independent body that brings together the entire aviation industry to promote sustainable growth that benefits society.

-- Clean Aviation: The Clean Aviation Joint Undertaking aims to develop disruptive new aircraft technologies to support the European Green Deal, and the IATA, ATAG and ICAO shared ambition of net-zero carbon emissions by 2050.
-The Clean Aviation Joint Undertaking runs from 2021-2031 and boasts a budget of EUR 4.1 billion.
-We are a founding member.
+- The Clean Aviation Joint Undertaking aims to develop disruptive new aircraft technologies to support the European Green Deal, and the IATA, ATAG and ICAO shared ambition of net-zero carbon emissions by 2050.
+The Clean Aviation Joint Undertaking runs from 2021-2031 and boasts a budget of €4.1 billion.
+Airbus is a founding member.

 The latest in decarbonisation